mshmsh5000/northstar/documentation/endpoints/users.md

 ## Retrieve a User
 Get profile data for a specific user.
 This can be retrieved with either the user's Northstar ID (which is automatically generated when a new database record is created), a mobile phone number, an email address, or the user's Drupal ID.

+Fetching a user via email or mobile requires `admin` scope.

 ```
 GET /users/id/<user_id>